De Brún considers implementing new staff structures in the SU

-Pat de Brún, President of UCD Students’ Union, is considering implementing new staff structures in the SU as part of a reform package that hopes the make the Union, and particularly its finances, more transparent.
+Pat de Brún, capsule President of UCD Students’ Union, nurse is considering implementing new staff structures in the SU as part of a reform package that hopes the make the Union, no rx and particularly its finances, more transparent.

 Last week The University Observer revealed the SU were considering the possibility of taking out a loan when it emerged the student representative body had found itself in debt.